JD Miller

 JD Miller (born 1953) is a contemporary painter known for three-dimensional application of oil paint.
+In 2026, Miller introduced Reflectionism, a contemporary art movement that transforms traditional oil painting into three-dimensional experiences.

 Life and career

 JD Miller was born in 1953 in San Diego, CA, and currently resides in Dallas, TX.
 In 2008, Miller's vision came to life when he partnered with Philip J. Romano to open Samuel Lynne Galleries in Dallas, TX.
 Now expanded to Chicago and Houston.
 Miller's work has expanded into museums such as the Jesuit Dallas Museum, the Meadows Museum, and the Longview Museum of Fine Arts.

 Contemporary practice

 Reflectionist artist JD Miller has been perfecting his style of 3-dimensional oil paintings for 25 years, from his first painting translations of classical works by artist like Pablo Picasso, Vincent van Gogh and Paul Gauguin to the creation and evolution of his own style.
 Miller imbues his prismatic work with a spirit of positive energy, love, peace, and joy as a fulfillment of his Reflectionist philosophy.
 Within Reflectionism, Miller calls upon the universal vibrations of light and sound to flow through him to allow for the molding of oil paint, a unique process that distinguishes him from other artists.
 His 3-dimensional oil paintings are represented in major art collections and museums throughout the United States.